Chapter 4:

 Of my classmates.

 The night before our big move, I found myself perched at my cluttered desk.
 A faint desk lamp threw a gentle light onto an empty sheet of paper.
 My pen hovered just above it, ready to strike.
-I had every intention of drafting a comprehensive checklist—my personal guide to the new me.
+I had every intention of drafting a checklist—my personal guide to the new me.

 ☐ Engage in conversations while maintaining eye contact.